 On March 13, 2020, President Donald Trump declared a national emergency concerning the Novel Corona Virus (COVID-19) outbreak.
 On March 14, Governor Lourdes Leon Guerrero issued an Executive Order 2020-03 declaring a state of emergency in response to COVID-19 closing all schools, non-essential Government of Guam agencies and businesses.
+The public health emergency has been extended by the Governor.

 On March 28, 2020, the U.S. President signed a major disaster declaration for Guam and ordered federal assistance to supplement local recovery efforts in connection with the COVID-19 pandemic.
-As a result, GovGuam received direct aid under the Coronavirus Act Relief, and Economic Security ("CARES") Act of \$117,968,258, of which \$33,844 was made available to GSWA during the year ended September 30, 2020.
+As a result, GovGuam received direct aid under the Coronavirus Act Relief, and Economic Security ("CARES") Act of \$117,968,258, of which \$55,552 and \$33,844 was made available to GSWA during the years ended September 30, 2021 and 2020, respectively.